 Emma Lake Trail is a 2.1 mile lightly trafficked loop trail located near Bridgeport, California that features a lake and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from June until November.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from June until November.

 Directions from Bridgeport: Take U.S. Highway 395 sixteen miles north.
 Turn left onto FR 066, the road is marked with a road sign and a large USFS campground sign.
 Follow this dirt road all the way to the end, ten miles.
 Stock users may wish to park at the Burt Canyon trailhead to increase ride length and avoid the bumpiest section of road.
 A normal passenger car can make it to the trailhead just take your time.